SummitRoute/igloo/README.md

 - Install [WiX 3.8](https://wix.codeplex.com/releases/view/115492)
 - Git clone this project somewhere.
 - Download [srepp_lib.zip](https://summitroute.com/downloads/srepp_lib.zip) and add it's contents to the `./lib`.
 These are binaries needed to avoid errors about "Foundation" (and other libraries) not found.
-- Download [osslsigncode.zip](http://192.168.106.129:8000/downloads/osslsigncode.zip) and add it's contents to  `./installer/osslsigncode`.
-These are needed for when you run the create_installer.exe script to sign the installer.
+- Download [osslsigncode.zip](https://summitroute.com/downloads/osslsigncode.zip) and add it's contents to  `./installer/osslsigncode`.
+These are needed for when you run the create_installer.bat script to sign the installer.

 Compile
 -------